sairajreddy/Raspbian_OS_Setup/README.md

 2. WiringPi
 3. PiGPIO

-You can use the shell script RaspbianOSSetup.sh to install the required packages and libraries along with the ROS specific packages and libraries.
+You can use the shell script [RaspbianOSSetup.sh](/RaspbianOSsetup.sh) to install the required packages and libraries along with the ROS specific packages and libraries.

 **Instructions for Use**

   1. Follow the instructions provided in the Raspberry Pi official documentation page to download and setup Raspbian OS on your        Raspberry Pi.
-  2. Copy the Shell script sh to your Raspberry Pi.
+  2. Copy the Shell script [RaspbianOSSetup.sh](/RaspbianOSsetup.sh) to your Raspberry Pi.
   3. On the Raspberry Pi terminal, execute the following
  - chmod u+x RaspbianOSSetup.sh
  - ./RaspbianOSSetup.sh